IshitaGuptaa/IIEC-RISE-DOCKER-1/README.md

 Use your web browser and open it using http://ipaddress:portnumber .
 7. Stop the docker-compose
 Stop the container service using docker-compose stop.

+Special Thanks to Vimal Daga sir and the whole IIEC community for giving me the opportunity of making this project happen.